 Consumer media and communication technology is changing how businesses market, brand and communicate with their target audiences.
 More precise targeting of custom video advertisements through Over-The-Top (OTT) streaming television is changing media planning from buying programs to selecting niche audiences based on demographics, geo-location, behavior, interests, etc. Limiting views to only higher-quality and more relevant audiences will improve marketing ROI, and even user experience.

-Thanks to Adam Rowan, Page 1 Solutions, LLC!
+Thanks to Dan Goldstein, Page 1 Solutions, LLC!

 #4- Impact on all business aspects